SoftwareAG/c8y-docs/content/edge/installation-bundle/installing-edge-using-gui.md

     <img src="/images/edge/edge-network-configurator.png" name="Network Configurator" style="width:75%;"/>

     {{< c8y-admon-info >}}
 The network configuration blue screen does not appear post installation.
-After the installation, you must use the Administration application or the REST API to configure the network.
+After the installation, you must use the Administration web app or the REST API to configure the network.
     {{< /c8y-admon-info >}}

 2. Configure the network for your Edge appliance, see the sample screenshot.